Camarera mayor de Palacio: Regime during the 19th and 20th centuries

 In the structure of the Royal Household, the Office “Camarera mayor de Palacio” had the same category as that of the Mayordomo mayor.
 Only a woman with the rank of Grandee of Spain could be nominated for this Office, and she was chosen between those of the class of “Dama de la Reina” (Lady of the Bedchamber) of major seniority.
 She was in charge of everything relative to the etiquette and organization of the Household of the Queen helped by the “Mayordomo mayor” (High Steward) to the Queen.

-Between her duties there were signalling the dates for audiences to the Queen and accompanying her in every ceremony.
+Among her duties were signalling the dates for audiences to the Queen and accompanying her at every ceremony.

-Under the “Camarera mayor de Palacio” they were the “Damas de la Reina” (Ladies of the Bedchamber) and the “Damas al servicio particular de la Reina” (Ladies-in-Waiting).
+Under the “Camarera mayor de Palacio” there were the “Damas de la Reina” (Ladies of the Bedchamber) and the “Damas al servicio particular de la Reina” (Ladies-in-Waiting).

-She had assigned an annual salary of 6.000 pesetas and had a private own office in the Royal Palace of Madrid.
+She was assigned an annual salary of 6,000 pesetas and had her own private office in the Royal Palace of Madrid.

 She was styled “Excelentísima señora Camarera mayor de Palacio”.

 This post was suppressed after the proclamation of the Second Spanish Republic in 1931 and never re-created after the restoration of Monarchy in 1975.